Wheelchair rugby league Ashes: The Ashes

 In June 2019, the RFL announced provisional plans for the England wheelchair team to tour Australia in October 2019.
 Initially the five-match tour was to include a three-game Ashes series and games against Queensland and New South Wales, but by September it had been revised to a two-match series with a match against North Queensland added to the schedule.
 England were undefeated on the tour and won the Ashes series 2–0.
 A Wheelaroo Tour (Note: The wheelchair rugby league equivalent of a Kangaroo Tour) of England in October 2020 was planned.
 This was later switched to an England tour of Australia, but ultimately did not take place.

 In December 2024, an England wheelchair tour of Australia was announced for October 2025, with the schedule of the four-match tour (including the two-match Ashes series) being confirmed in May 2025.
-The tour dates coincide with the 2025 Kangaroo tour of England and France which includes a men's Ashes series.
-(Note: Although the men's tour was originally scheduled to take place in Australia, it was confirmed that the tour would move to England before the wheelchair tour was announced.)
+The tour dates coincided with the 2025 Kangaroo tour of England which included a men's Ashes series.
+(Note: Although the men's tour was originally scheduled to take place in Australia, the tour was moved to England before the wheelchair tour was announced.)